holtgrewe/tracdox/trac-sphinx/source/Tutorial/SequenceFileIO.rst

 Choice of Record Reader
 -----------------------

-In most cases, you will want to use a [dox:SinglePassRecordReader Single-Pass RecordReader] for reading files.
+In most cases, you will want to use a :dox:`SinglePassRecordReader Single-Pass RecordReader` for reading files.
 Mostly, it is the fastest and best way to read files and also all file formats have a single-pass implementation.

 Using a double-pass record reader almost only makes sense if read a whole file into main memory using the document reading API.
 The file is read twice.
 In the first pass, the total length of ids and sequence characters is determined.
-When reading sequences into [dox:StringSet StringSets], the exact number of elements can be reserved.
+When reading sequences into :dox:`StringSet StringSets`, the exact number of elements can be reserved.
 Even more, when using :dox:`ConcatDirectStringSets Concat-Direct StringSet`, no superflous memory has to be allocated at all.
 The string sets are then filled in the second pass.